 This potato salad is slightly unusual, but still extremely satisfying and flavoursome.
 It combines the nuttiness of new potatoes [...]

 This tart has its origins in the Italian town of Sanremo, in Liguria.
-In the summertime, the abundant yield of courgettes is turned into delightful baked savoury dishes, of which this tart is the most famous example.
+In late spring and summer, the abundant yield of courgettes is turned into delightful baked savoury dishes, of which this tart is the most famous example.

 Serves: 8 people